-One of my favorite things about the bookshelves is that the two sides don’t match.
-Therefore, it adds some unexpected interest to the room.
-I love having the capability of hiding the TV when we’re entertaining and not using the television.

-How to style bookshelves for a coastal farmhouse look?
-This is how I did it this summer, and I’m hoping you will get some inspiration from it for your decorating.

-Now | One of my favorite things about my bookshelves is that the two sides don’t match.
+One of my favorite things about my bookshelves is that the two sides don’t match.
 Therefore, it adds some unexpected interest to the room.
 I love having the capability of hiding the TV when we’re entertaining and not using the television.

 How to style bookshelves for a coastal farmhouse look?
 This is how I did it this summer, and I’m hoping you will get some inspiration from it for your decorating.